bm-mit/ptnk-calc/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Special features

+- **Supports Latex, Markdown, and Keyboard Input**: You can enter mathematical formulas using Latex or Markdown formats, as well as quickly perform calculations using the keyboard.

+- **Remembers Previous Calculations**: The app keeps track of your previous calculations, making it easy to reference and reuse them as needed.

+- **Unit Conversion**: The application allows you to convert between various measurement units, including length, weight, temperature, etc.., enhancing your efficiency.

 ## Learn More